 Furthermore, there are devices that parents can install into their cars that monitor their teen’s driving habits.

-Detailed reports can be sent through apps, like Zubie, which notify parents of bad driving behaviors, like excessive braking and speeding.
+Detailed reports can be sent through apps, which notify parents of bad driving behaviors, like excessive braking and speeding.

 Teens who know they are being monitored tend to practice safer driving habits and abide by traffic laws.